 Aimee Hardy is a 7th-year Secondary ELA teacher.
 She has taught Secondary and Post-Secondary English in Hawaii, Virginia, North Carolina, and Alabama.
 She has her Master of Art in English and her Bachelor of Art in English from National University.
 She is published professionally for her creative writing in anthologies and literary magazines.
-Additionally, she has given professional presentations for Virginia Beach City Public Schools’ Digital Summit 2018, NTCE 2019 Annual Convention, NCTE 2020 Annual Convention, NCTE 2021 Annual Convention, Gear Up Birmingham Spring 2021 Real World Writing Series, and other district and school-wide professional development sessions.
+Additionally, she has given professional presentations for Virginia Beach City Public Schools’ Digital Summit 2018, NTCE 2019 Annual Convention, NCTE 2020 Annual Convention, NCTE 2021 Annual Convention, Gear Up Birmingham Spring 2021 Real-World Writing Series, and other district and school-wide professional development sessions.
 Her work focuses on engaging students and empowering them to use their voices in order to create a positive change.
 She currently teaches at Pinson Valley High School and is involved with the University of Alabama at Birmingham’s Red Mountain Writing Project.
 She loves technology and incorporating new ways of playing with language so that students grow in their practice.
 Her teaching philosophy focuses on engaging students and empowering them to be lifelong learners.

 - NCTE 2021 Presentation: Teaching Through Trauma: Harnessing the Power of Narrative in the ELA Classroom